Understanding DevSecOps: Uniting Development, Security, and Operations for Continuous, Secure Delivery

 | Audit Preparation | Manual evidence gathering | Auto-generated audit trails |

-- Security Incidents: ↓60% through continuous testing
+- Security Incidents: Fewer drift-driven incidents through continuous testing

-Essential Tools & Capabilities
+Essential tools & capabilities

 | Category | Tools | Strengths & Notes |